tonytvo/blog-generator/content/blog/100m-leads-summary/index.md

 - You are what you do
   - Your actions define who you are about to become.
 By controlling your efforts, you are shaping your future.
 While this is difficult, it is not impossible.

+- The 5 key skills of the The Greatest Salesman in the World.
+  - Habits
+  - Persistence
+  - Trust
+  - Control of your emotions
+  - and (non) procrastination

 # Grand Slam Offers

 - Travis Jones states that the secret to sales is to **“Make people an offer so good they would feel stupid saying no.”**